sertxudeveloper/Lyra/Lyra Documentation.md

 mixed

 #### public retrieveValue
-Default method to obtain the data from the model column, or a null if it not exists.
+The default method to obtain the data from the model column, or a null if it not exists.

 ```php
 retrieveValue(mixed $model)